Churches, palaces, and museums: an inspiring list of the top tourist attractions in St. Petersburg, Russia

 St. Petersburg’s most iconic sight is probably the Church of the Savior on Spilled Blood.
 But looks can be deceiving.
 Unlike the fabled St. Basil’s Cathedral in Moscow, the Church of the Savior is barely 100 years old.
 It marks, however, the very spot where Tsar Alexander II was assassinated in 1881.

 Alexander III started the construction as a memorial to his late father.
-As many churches in Russia, the Church of the Savior is now a museum and was never reconsecrated after the Soviets government closed it.
+Like many churches in Russia, the Church of the Savior is now a museum and was never reconsecrated after the Soviets government closed it.
 Still, you absolutely have to go inside.
 The colorful mosaics are unbelievably beautiful!
+Get your tickets here, to skip the lines

 2. Hermitage Museum